UCAIR Funding Opportunities

 - When submitting a complete UCAIR Grant Application Form, please be sure to included all requested items, follow all instructions and use forms in the format they are provided.
 Incomplete or improperly completed applications will be disqualified or returned to the applicant for revision before the application will be considered for funding.

-- Friday, August 26, 2022 – Responses back to prospective applicants
+- Friday, August 25, 2023 – Responses provided to prospective applicants

 UCAIR Grant 1-Page Fact Sheet